-6.1 As between the Customer and the Provider, all Intellectual Property Rights and all other rights in the Service Specifications, Deliverables and the Materials shall be owned by the Provider.
-Subject to the following provisions of this clause 6, the Provider grants to the Customer a royalty free, non-exclusive, non-transferable, worldwide licence to use the Deliverables to the extent necessary to enable the Customer to use the Services in accordance with terms of this Agreement and the relevant Service Specification.
+6.1 As between the Client and the Provider, all Intellectual Property Rights and all other rights in the Service Specifications, Deliverables and the Materials shall be owned by the Provider.
+Subject to the following provisions of this clause 6, the Provider grants to the Client a royalty free, non-exclusive, non-transferable, worldwide licence to use the Deliverables to the extent necessary to enable the Client to use the Services in accordance with terms of this Agreement and the relevant Service Specification.
 If this agreement is terminated, this licence will automatically terminate.

-6.2 The Customer acknowledges that, where the Provider does not own any of the Materials, the Customer's use of rights in the Materials is conditional on the Provider obtaining a written licence (or sub-licence) from the relevant licensor or licensors on such terms as will entitle the Provider to license such rights to the Customer.
+6.2 The Client acknowledges that, where the Provider does not own any of the Materials, the Client's use of rights in the Materials is conditional on the Provider obtaining a written licence (or sub-licence) from the relevant licensor or licensors on such terms as will entitle the Provider to license such rights to the Client.

 7. CONFIDENTIALITY & DATA PROTECTION

 7.1 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this Agreement.
 A party's Confidential Information shall not be deemed to include information that: (a) is or becomes publicly known other than through any act or omission of the receiving party; (b) was in the other party's lawful possession before the disclosure; (c) is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or (d) is independently developed by the receiving party, which independent development can be shown by written evidence.